ADORN HATS, Harrogate, UK

 Courses Offered: Millinery: Draping with Felt, Blocking with felt and straw, Block Making, Advanced Blocking, Straw Braid, Bridal, Fabric Covered Hats, Turbans, Theatrical Head Dress, Patterns & Construction - soft fabric hats and Millinery Workshop for more experimental work.

-All millinery classes can be taken as 1 day courses up to 5 day courses or weekly evening classes if you live in the Tucson area.
+All millinery classes can be taken as 1 day courses up to 5 day courses or weekly evening classes if you live in the Denver area.

 Contact: Jeanne Bjorn